 - Risk management system based on mediation, management and control of the risks inherent to the insurance activity carried out by VidaCaixa and included in the organisational structure and in the decision-making processes.
-It is configured through risk management policies, risk control procedures and the effective implementation of the risk management framework. - Own Risk and Solvency Assessment (ORSA) as a core element of the risk management system.
+It is configured through risk management policies and the effective implementation of the risk management framework, through the following strategic processes: - Risk assessment Identification and evaluation of risks: semi-annual exercise of self-assessment of the risk profile which additionally incorporates an exercise to identify emerging risks. - Catalogue of Risks Taxonomy and definition of risks: List and description of the material risks identified by the Risk Assessment process with annual review.
+It facilitates both the internal and external monitoring and reporting of risks. - RAF Risk Appetite Framework: Comprehensive and prospective tool, with which the Board of Directors determines the typology and risk thresholds that it is willing to accept to achieve the strategic objectives related to the risks in the catalog. - Own Risk and Solvency Assessment (ORSA) as a core element of the risk management system.
 Through this process we carry out a prospective assessment of its global solvency needs.
-The Board of Directors reviews and approves the ORSA at least once a year. - Rigorous internal control system, based on the current regulation, and developed under the following three-level control model, in which: - The first level of control is formed by the Entity's business areas (risk-taking areas) and its support areas, that is, by the business units and support areas that give rise to exposure to the Entity's risks in the exercise of its activity. - The second level of control acts independently of the business units, with the function of ensuring the existence of management policies and procedures, and risk control, to monitor its application, to evaluate the control environment and to report all the material risks of the VidaCaixa Group.
-It includes the fundamental functions of Solvency II: Risk, Actuarial and Regulatory Compliance Management. - The third level of control is made up of the Internal Audit function that performs independent supervision of the two previous levels of control. - Key Functions of Solvency II (risk management, regulation compliance, actuarial and internal audit functions). - Remuneration policy approved by the Board of Directors, which covers aspects such as the remuneration of the members of the Board of Directors and the social welfare system of the employees. - Fit and proper policy approved by the Board of Directors, which covers the fit and proper requirements in the company and the assessment procedures implemented to this end.
+The Board of Directors reviews and approves the ORSA at least once a vear. - Rigorous internal control system, based on the current regulation, and developed under the following three-level control model, in which: - The first level of control is formed by the Entity's business areas (risk-taking areas) and its support areas, that is, by the business units and support areas that give rise to exposure to the Entity's risks in the exercise of its activity.

+- The second level of control acts independently of the business units, with the function of ensuring the existence of policies and procedures for managing and controlling risks, monitoring their application, assessing the control environment and reporting all the material risks of the VidaCaixa Group.
+It includes the fundamental functions of Solvency II: risk, actuarial and regulatory compliance management. - The third level of control is made up of the Internal Audit function that performs independent supervision of the two previous levels of control. - Remuneration policy approved by the Board of Directors, which covers aspects such as the remuneration of the members of the Board of Directors and the social welfare system of the employees. - Fit and proper policy approved by the Board of Directors, which covers the fit and proper requirements in the company and the assessment procedures implemented to this end.

-During 2019, no significant transactions have taken place with shareholders, with people that exercise significant influence over the company and with members of the administrative body, board of directors or oversight body that can create a conflict of interest.
+During the year no significant transactions have taken place with shareholders, with people that exercise significant influence over the company and with members of the administrative, management or supervisory body that can create a conflict of interest or, where appropriate, the corresponding dispensation has been granted.